cudoventures/cudos-example-smart-contracts/README.md

     - If the amount provided by the Rentee is more than one month’s rent + security then refund the excess rent to the Rentee.
   - Technical details
     - If the denomination of the amount passed is different as mentioned inside the contract then throw an error named **InvalidDenom.**
-    - If property id is not present inside the contract then throw an error **NotFound.**
+    - If property id is not present inside the contract then throw an error **StdError::NotFound {kind: String::from("Property not found"),}**
-    - If the amount passed to this function is less than rent + security throw an error **LessThanRent.**
+    - If the amount passed to this function is less than rent + security throw an error **StdError::overflow.**
+    - If property is already rented then throw an error **IsRented.**
+    - If property is already requested by some other other rentee and is not accepted by renter then throw **RenteeExist.**
 - PayRent(propertyId)
   - Properties
     - It can only be done after the Renter accepted the Rentee.